 Video Tutorial: How to Make (Gluten-Free) Sourdough Starter

 Here is a video answering most of the big questions you might have about making your own sourdough starter, and I’ve mapped out each step below.
+Note however that I am no longer using a 1:1 flour mix with xanthan gum in my sourdough starter—I only use that in my bread recipes.

 Benefits of Sourdough